 Is it possible to edit material?

 Yes, that is possible.
 You can always upload a different/new version of your material or edit the description.
-The hyperlink, however, will remain unchanged and will refer to the most recent version.
+The hyperlink, will remain unchanged and will refer to the most recent version.

 Why do I have to fill in so many details when publishing material?

-The material will be found online based on the description (meta data).
+The material will be found online based on the description (metadata).
 The fields denoted with a green dot are mandatory to create a persistent link (DOI).
-We would advise you to fill in the meta data in English.
+We would advise you to fill in the metadata in English.

 Does the UU want me to share openly?

 Yes, wherever possible.
 The UU wants learning material to become more easily accessible and ‘findable’.
 By sharing, you stimulate and facilitate others to reuse learning material.
 This can occur within your own organisation.
 But, the academic landscape is rapidly changing, and the Ministry of Education, Culture and Science wants all learning material in tertiary education to be shared online and openly by 2025.
 Against this background, the UU intensifies her efforts to share materials more openly.
-However, this is not an obligation; the teacher decides what they share and with whom.

 Is it possible to only share within the UU?